 Bloomberg is in the process of upgrading many of its global offices to better accommodate the needs of each workplace and better embody the Bloomberg brand.
-The challenge was to create a workplace branding system that was “site specific”—in other words, a solution that is the perfect intersection between the overall Bloomberg brand and the specifics of the location—including the architecture of the space, the journalistic activities happening there, and then the backdrop of the city of Washington DC in all its political and monumental glory.
+The challenge for the company’s News & Media office in the nation’s capital was to create a workplace branding system that was “site specific”—in other words, a solution that is the perfect intersection between the overall Bloomberg brand and the specifics of the location—including the architecture of the space, the journalistic activities happening there, and then the backdrop of the city of Washington DC in all its political and monumental glory.

 The large mural on the glass above the open stairwell between floors is a visual expression of “Time is Money”—a world map with time zones and each country rendered in its corresponding currency sign.